AlexDCode/AutomatedRadioEvaluationSuite/docs/readthedocs/source/home.md

 ## Features

-- VISA Instrument Control for multiple Keysight and ETS-Lindgren instruments by GPIB and LAN
+- VISA Instrument Control for multiple Keysight and ETS-Lindgren instruments by GPIB, USB, and LAN.
 - Measure RF power amplifier Figures of Merit (FoM) over one or multiple frequencies
   - Gain
   - Output Power